cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 # Aho-Corasick algorithm

-Let there be a set of strings with the total length $m$ (sum of all lengths).
+The Aho-Corasick algorithm allows us to quickly search for multiple patterns in a text.
+The set of pattern strings is also called a _dictionary_.
+We will denote the total length of its constituent strings by $m$ and the size of the alphabet by $k$.
-The Aho-Corasick algorithm constructs a data structure similar to a trie with some additional links, and then constructs a finite state machine (automaton) in $O(m k)$ time, where $k$ is the size of the used alphabet.
+The algorithm constructs a finite state automaton based on a trie in $O(m k)$ time and then uses it to process the text.

 The algorithm was proposed by Alfred Aho and Margaret Corasick in 1975.